w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 ## Web application menus

 There are some WAI-ARIA roles that are helping assistive technology to interpret menus like the ones found in desktop software.
-When using the following ARIA attributes, the keyboard interaction should be similar to desktop software as well: the tab key is used to iterate through the top-level items only, the up and down arrows are used to navigate the sub menus.
-The following roles are used in the example:
+When using the menu WAI-ARIA attributes, the keyboard interaction should be similar to desktop software as well: the tab key is used to iterate through the top-level items only, the up and down arrows are used to navigate the sub menus.
+This keyboard behavior doesn’t come with the WAI-ARIA attributes, but needs to be added using scripting.

+In addition to the `aria-expanded` and `aria-haspopup` attributes, the following roles are used in the example:

 * **`aria-menubar`:** Represents a usually horizontal menu bar.
 * **`aria-menu`:** Represents a set of links or commands in a menu bar, it is used for the fly-out menus.